hirviid/react-redux-fetch/docusaurus/docs/redux-fetch-config.md

 ---

 To use `reduxFetch()` (hoc), or `<ReduxFetch />` (render prop), you need to define a special object `fetchConfig` to describe the API call you want to make.

+**Because you can describe multiple API resources per react-redux-fetch instance, this object should be provided in an array** (or [function in case of the HoC](<(/react-redux-fetch/docs/hoc)>)) to react-redux-fetch:

-This fetchConfig object has the following required and optional properties:
+The fetchConfig object has the following required and optional properties:

 ## Properties